-Project No. F1 Status: Ongoing D'utubi Ongoing
+Project No. F1 Status: Ongoing

 Party or relevant jurisdiction France (In respect of St Pierre and Miquelon) Title of project St Pierre and Miquelon Salmon Fishery Sampling Programme Objective of research projects To improve the understanding of the biological characteristics and origin of salmon harvested in the fishery at St Pierre and Miquelon.
-Brief description of research project The Scientific Programme at St Pierre and Miquelon was introduced in 2003 under the direction of the Institut Francais de Recherche pour l'Exploitation de la Mer (IFREMER).
-The project was developed through cooperation with NASCO and was designed so as to include three components: A biometric study A genetic study A disease and parasite study.
-Dates during which research will take place Annually during the fishing season (1 May - 31 July) Area in which research will take place Around the islands of St Pierre and Miquelon Estimated number and weight of salmon to be retained Sampling of harvest : none in 2009 Resources Estimated cost of the research project Number of participating scientists 1 Name and e-mail address of coordinating scientist in charge of project Herlé Goraguer herle.goraguer@ifremer.fr Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used Samples obtained from the fishery Details of any collaborating countries Canada (Newfoundland)
+Brief description of research - The Scientific Programme at St Pierre and Miquelon was introduced project in 2003 under the direction of the Institut Français de Recherche pour l'Exploitation de la Mer (IFREMER).
+The project was developed through cooperation with NASCO and was designed so as to include three components: - A biometric study - A genetic study - A genetic study A disease and parasite study.
+Dates during which research Annually during the fishing season (1 May - 31 July) will take place Timbumy during the norms source (Triang Street) Area in which research will Around the islands of St Pierre and Miquelon take place · Estimated number and weight Sampling of harvest: none in 2009 of salmon to be retained Resources Estimated cost of the - research project Number of participating 1 scientists Name and e-mail address Herlé Goraguer of coordinating scientist in herle.goraguer@ifremer.fr charge of project NY/A Details of research N/A vessels, e.g. name, registration, call sign and description of vessel Type and amount of gear Samples obtained from the fishery and other equipment to be Samples obtained from the fishery used Details of any Canada (Newfoundland) collaborating countries , , , , , , , , , , , , , , , , , , , ,